swapnilrjoshi/Property-Damage-Prediction/README.md

 # Property Damage Prediction

-Predict property damage from an ensuring weather event, so that the insurance company can hold on writing new insurance policies in that area
+Insurance companies write insurance policies year-round in most regions of every state.
+The exception to this is that before severe storms they may place a hold on writing new policies due to a higher likelihood of property damage resulting from the storm.
+The project predicts property damage from an ensuring weather event so that the insurance company can hold on to writing new insurance policies in that area.

 ## Data
 The dataset is taken from [NOAA](https://www.noaa.gov/) and contains information on all storms in the US since 2006.